etringer/igp/README.md

 set the y-axis upper limit to 85

 _y_
-set the y-axis to auto-mode (this will automatically determine the y-axis limits)
+set the y-axis to auto-mode (this will automatically determine the y-axis limits); if the y-axis is already in auto-mode, then this will set the time axis to a centered 1-year range

 ### recognized options: